 Purpose and objectives

 The purpose of the NGEP is to provide an effective framework within which legislations, policies, programmes and practices ensure equal rights, opportunities and benefits all individuals, communities, workplaces and the society at large.
 The Policy serves as a guiding framework which echoes and reaffirms the commitment of the RGoB to ensure the achievement of substantive equality, and accelerate progress towards inclusive and sustainable socio-economic growth.
-It will also guide the government to develop and implement interventions to address needs based on individual’s sexual orientation and sex characteristics.
+It will also guide the government to develop and implement interventions to address needs based on individuals’ sexual orientation and sex characteristics.

 The key policy objectives of the NGEP are to: